 Off-market deals in core submarkets (Koreatown, Hollywood, parts of the Valley) continue to transact at meaningful discount to listed pricing.
 Access to off-market flow depends on broker relationships.

 Most LA multifamily deals that go sideways go sideways because the buyer underwrote an assumption that did not hold.
 A rent roll that was overstated.
 An expense line that was understated.
-A cap rate that did not price the regime.
+An NOI trajectory that did not price the regime.
 A sponsor projection that assumed the 2021 buyer pool would still exist at exit.
+The buyers who stay out of trouble are not the ones with the most complicated models.
+They are the ones who ran the three tests on every deal, walked away from the ones that failed, and did only the deals that passed.

 Already own a building in LA?
 Here's what it's worth today →